easmetz/gitsandbox/README.md

 # gitsandbox
-A little sandbox for showing how git works
+A little testbed for showing how git works

 Hello world